HISPlayer/Unity_Video_Player/README.md

 ## Features

-The HISPlayer for Unity video streaming player plugin contains the latest features.
-In addition, our engineering experts in video player development can implement any desired functionalities for advanced and personalized use cases.
+The HISPlayer video streaming player for Unity includes flexible feature set to enable outstanding and personalized user experience.
+If you need specific features not supported yet, don't hesitate to contact us at our [website](https://www.hisplayer.com/demo-gaming/).

 We support the following features: